jitterted/yacht-tdd/README.md

 ## Next Time

-[ ] Rule: can only assign roll to a category once per round
+[ ] Rule: a category can only be used (have a dice roll assigned to it) once per round

    [ ] Need to reflect this constraint in the user interface